sociocs/sociocs-docs/api/auhentication.md

 #### 3. Basic authorization in the URL [!badge variant="warning" text="Not recommended"]

-*You should use this approach only when sending header with the request is not possible.*
+*You should use this approach only when sending a header in the request is not possible.*

 You can use the API BASE URL in this format to send the key with the request `https://[your-api-key]@api.sociocs.com/...`.